cprussin/dotfiles/Readme.md

 1. Create a new [machine configuration](./config/machines).

-2. Symlink your machine configuration to to `./current-machine`:
+2. If you are deploying a cloud configuration (e.g. managed by `nixops`), create a new [network description](./config/networks).
+Otherwise, symlink your machine configuration to to `./current-machine`:

 ```bash
 ln -s config/machines/<my machine> current-machine